All About Oil-Free Air Compressors

 Due to their simple design and construction, they weigh much less than a traditional air compressor, so they are much better options for small-scale operations.
-This includes industrial jobs but also more domestic jobs too, like filling tyres and spray painting.
+This includes industrial jobs but also more smaller jobs too, like filling tyres and spray painting.
 Plus, because of this manoeuvrability, they can operate in more than one direction, making them flexible and versatile.

 Efficient & Environmentally Friendly